ankane/searchkick/README.md

 rake searchkick:reindex CLASS=Book
 ```

-Thanks to Jaroslav Kalistsuk for the [original source](https://gist.github.com/jarosan/3124884).

-Clinton Gormley also has a [good post](http://www.elasticsearch.org/blog/changing-mapping-with-zero-downtime/) on this.
+Thanks to Jaroslav Kalistsuk for the [original source](https://gist.github.com/jarosan/3124884), and Clinton Gormley for [good post](http://www.elasticsearch.org/blog/changing-mapping-with-zero-downtime/) on this.

 ## Elasticsearch Gotchas